Pediatric physical therapy focuses on the treatment of diagnoses specific to the pediatric population.

 Pediatric physical therapist treatment settings include:

-Pediatric physical therapy continuing education courses are available on a variety of topics.
+There are many physical therapy continuing education courses are available for pediatrics courses.
 Continuing education courses can either be home study, on site, or conferences.

 Text or course books of study are yet another option for furthering your education.